NewLouwa/Mega_Import_Plugin/README.md

    - Typically located at `C:\Users\USERNAME\.stash\plugins\` on Windows
    - Or place in your `.local/plugins/` directory if using a customized setup
 2. Restart Stash or reload plugins from the Settings > Plugins page
-3. The plugin will add a MEGA Import button to the top navigation bar
+3. The plugin will add a MEGA Import button with the MEGA logo to the top navigation bar

 ## Usage

-1. Click the MEGA Import button in the top navigation bar
+1. Click the MEGA logo button in the top navigation bar
 2. Enter a MEGA.nz URL (file or folder link)
 3. Click "Import from MEGA"
 4. The files will be downloaded and imported into your Stash library